-One project manager was given the task of reducing new patient admittance approval process time from over a month to 24 hours.
+One project manager was tasked with reducing new patient admittance approval process time from over a month to 24 hours.

 She knew the work was possible because several competitors were already admitting newly qualified patients within 24 hours, and other divisions of her organization were close to meeting that goal.
 Before the first meeting, she assembled and organized all the best practices she could find.

-The team members seemed cooperative, and nobody objected to their assignment, so the Project Manager was surprised that little or no progress had been made by the time the team met again, and that pattern continued over the next few meetings.
+The team members seemed cooperative, and nobody objected to their assignment, so the Project Manager was surprised that little or no progress had been made by the time the team met again.
+That pattern continued over the next few meetings.

 She decided to suspend the project meeting and discuss why things were not going so well.
 The team members were quiet at first, but soon issues began to surface.

-- All the team members knew that the biggest delays in the new patient admittance approval process came because the people sending the patients to them didn’t always get all the documentation up front, yet there was nobody from the places that sent the patients were on the team.
+- All the team members knew that the biggest delays in the new patient admittance approval process came because the people sending the patients didn’t always get all the documentation upfront.
+Yet, there was nobody from the places that sent the patients on the team.

-- A few members admitted that they were afraid they would be eliminating their jobs if they improved the process.
+- A few members admitted that they feared they would be eliminating their jobs if they improved the process.

 The Project Manager asked the project sponsor to step into the meeting, and together they drafted a team charter that outlined the benefits for all in improving approval time.
-The sponsor was able to reassure the team that there was plenty of volume in new patients and that, while some jobs might change, everyone was still needed.
-Representatives from some patient referral agencies were added, along with Quality Improvement and IT to the team.
+The sponsor reassured the team that there was plenty of volume in new patients and that everyone was still needed while some jobs might change.
+Representatives from some patient referral agencies and Quality Improvement and IT were added to the team.